VacaRoxa/CodenameLT/README.md

 Xbox360 USB controls are also supported.
 Other controls were not tested.

+## Running

+The game is made with Love2d, so after you `git clone` this repository or download the `.zip`, you can run by going in it's parent folder and running

+    love project/

+Alternatively, if you just want to play, look into [**releases**](https://github.com/VacaRoxa/CodenameLT/releases) or go to the game itch.io page and download the latest binary.

+## Game Code

 ### Love2d and Lua

 **Lua** is a scripting language that is really good at being plugged in existing